chengr4/all-about-JS/README.md

 2. **De-compile** if the type has changes

 In V8 engine, the baseline compiler is an intepreter called "Ignition" and the optimizing compiler is called "TurboFan" (2017).

+### Event Loop

+Event loop is a set of rules for how the runtime (browser / Node) decides what code to run when it has finished running the current code.
+E.g. “okay we’ve exited all functions, so now, let’s run expired timeouts”. that includes code after `await` if the thing has resolved -- Dan Abramov

 ## Other Notes